Essential Website Security: Guide on How to Secure Your Website

 You may get an additional sense of security from applying all available options, but in cost-benefit analysis, they don’t cut mustard.

-You’ll see this one on a lot of forums: change the wp-login page to a custom URL for your site.
+You’ll see this one on a lot of forums: change the the site’s login page to a custom URL for your site.
 The logic is, if the hackers can’t find the login page, they can’t use brute force attacks to gain entry to your site.

 There are a few flaws with this:

-- WordPress also lets you log in using XML-RPC
+- You can also log in using XML-RPC

 - It will make your site difficult to use.
 If you forget the special URL you have created for yourself in lieu of wp-login, then recovering from this can be difficult.